-Initial states such as the N\'eel state, where each excitation is confined to a single site, constitute the site-basis, also known as computational basis or natural basis.
-They are the eigenstates of the Ising interaction of the Hamiltonian (\ref{ham}), which determines $\widehat{H}_\text{I}$, and define the basis in which $\widehat{H}_\text{F}$ is written.
+Initial states such as the N\'eel state, where each excitation is confined to a single site, constitute the site basis, also known as computational basis or natural basis.
+They are the eigenstates of the Ising interaction of the Hamiltonian (\ref{ham}), which corresponds then to $\widehat{H}_\text{I}$.

 For site-basis vectors, it is straightforward to obtain analytically $E_{\text{ini}}$ and the width $\sigma_{\text{ini}}$ of the energy shell,